 Speak to Witnesses and Write Down Their Information

 Witness statements can also be powerful pieces of evidence.
 If at all possible, talk to people who saw the accident, and get their names, phone numbers and e-mail addresses.
+Gathering statements from potential witnesses at the accident scene can corroborate your account of events and strengthen your case.
 Objective witnesses really don’t have any incentive to lie – they might even make the insurance company more amenable to offering you what you actually deserve.
 If the insurer knows you have an ironclad case, it will very likely settle for a fair amount.

 Of course, it’s often asking a lot for someone who’s been traumatized and hurt to try and gather witness information.
 One of the main reasons to hire an experienced law firm is that it will have the resources needed to conduct a thorough investigation of your accident.
 There’s a very good chance your attorney will be able to find people who saw what happened.